 CO-OP consists of competitive industry leaders and higher education institutions “cooperating” with one another to provide hands-on work experience to full-time actively enrolled students within a degree seeking program, while simultaneously receiving vital assistance from student interns to complete company projects and initiatives.

-Most employers who hire Co-op interns use the co-op concept as a recruiting tool.
-They tend to fill their new hire vacancies with graduates from their own Co-op programs, whenever possible, since they already know the capabilities and work habits of the Co-op interns they have trained.
-Co-op positions are offered on a part-time, parallel basis (20 hours or less weekly) or a full-time, alternating basis (21-40 hours weekly).
+Most employers who hire CO-OP interns use the CO-OP concept as a recruiting tool.
+They tend to fill their new hire vacancies with graduates from their own CO-OP programs, whenever possible, since they already know the capabilities and work habits of the CO-OP interns they have trained.
+CO-OP positions are offered on a part-time, parallel basis (20 hours or less weekly) or a full-time, alternating basis (21-40 hours weekly).
 UH CO-OP is not offered to recent UH graduates or alumni.

-Most students participate in Co-Op at the start of their junior year but all student levels are eligible to apply to Co-Op after completing a minimum of two semesters at UH, including currently enrolled post-baccalaureate, DACA, F-1 international, and graduate students.
+Most students participate in CO-OP at the start of their junior year but all student levels are eligible to apply to CO-OP after completing a minimum of two semesters of college in the United States, including currently enrolled post-baccalaureate, DACA, F-1 international, and graduate students.
 CO-OP positions are available in most UH college disciplines, especially engineering, business, and natural science and mathematics.

 - Enables a student to earn money to help finance his/her college education.

 - Makes academic work more meaningful through practical application of classroom principles and many employers have lab facilities and equipment that are not available on most campuses.

 - Creates the proper environment to explore career choices and be professionally exposed to diverse opportunities within a specific field of study before graduation.